-Needs Statement 2 (Prioritized): Parent involvement in their child's education is important to student success.
+Needs Statement 4 (Prioritized): Parent involvement in their child's education is important to student success.
 For most of El Dorado's parents, involvement in student academic progress is extremely limited.
-Root Cause/Why: El Dorado is a high needs school in terms of supports needed for social/emotional development and behavioral interventions.
+Parents need to understand that attendance is directly related to academic success.
+Root Cause/Why: El Dorado is a high needs school in terms of supports needed for social/emotional development, behavioral and attendance interventions.
 Much of the time parents only get involved when there is a referral for services, or they have discipline issues.
-The amount of time this takes, hinders staff's ability to focus on positive interactions and outreach opportunities.
+Parents need strategies & resources for getting students to school regularly & on time.